axibase/atsd/administration/user-authorization.md

 ### Wildcard Requests

 Users without `All Entities: Read` permission are allowed to query Data API using wildcards as part of entity name as well as execute SQL queries without entity name conditions.
-However in both cases, the results are filtered based on the user's effective permissions, therefore different users may see different results for the same API request or SQL query depending on their entity permissions.
+However in both cases, the results are filtered based on the user's effective permissions, therefore different users can see different results for the same API request or SQL query depending on their entity permissions.

 ## Entity View Permissions